ChaoliangTang/minimalistic/index.md

 # Talks

-**A Polynomial-Time Approximation Algorithm for Complete Interval Minors**, at Godasse
+**A Polynomial-Time Approximation Algorithm for Complete Interval Minors**, at Godasse(2025 May)
-**On the Turán number of the linear 3-graph C13**, at the 10th NCCGT, Fudan Student Seminar and Berlin Free University Seminar
+**On the Turán number of the linear 3-graph C13**, at the 10th NCCGT, Fudan Student Seminar and Berlin Free University Seminar(2023 August)

 # Proceeding Researches